BilalKalyar-200/Ping-Pong-Assembly/README.md

 # Assembly Pong Game

 ## Overview
 This project is a classic **Pong Game** written in x86 Assembly language using the **NASM assembler**.
-It is a two-player game that demonstrates advanced assembly programming concepts like keyboard interrupt handling, real-time input, graphics rendering, and sound generation.
+It is a two-player game that demonstrates advanced assembly programming concepts like keyboard interrupt handling, real-time input, graphics rendering.

 The game includes features such as:
 - Paddle movement controlled by keyboard input.